 BART research data is not shared with any third party unless such disclosure is required by law or court order, or if shared under an agreement that ensures that the requirements of the Surveillance Use Policy (SUP), approved by the Board in 2018, are met.
 For example, BART may transfer select data to consulting firms or governmental organizations to use for travel modeling or environmental impact assessment, provided that data handling and security requirements are met.

 In such cases, where data at the individual record level are required for analysis, the third party will be required to be under contract with BART or bound by a Non-Disclosure Agreement (NDA) with BART.
 Such contracts and NDAs require adherence to provisions of this SUP and associated Surveillance Impact Report.

-The District shared data with the following Authorized BART Service Providers for purposes of statistical analysis, transit modeling and transit system capacity analysis:
+The District shared data with one Authorized BART Service Provider for purposes of statistical analysis, transit modeling and transit system capacity analysis as in previous years.

-Authorized BART Service Providers
+Authorized BART Service Providers Fehr and Peers